Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: Introduction

-However, for strong system-environment couplings, structured environmental spectral densities or low temperatures these definitions are no longer legitimized, as non-Markovian dynamics and memory effects become relevant \cite{Breuer2016a} and the treatment of the system dynamics through a Markovian quantum master equation fails.
-Above all, the absence of a unique, physically justified prescription for the treatment of the interaction energy between the system and the heat baths, which is non-negligible in this context, leads to ambiguities in the definitions of work, heat and entropy production (see, e.g., the proposals discussed in \cite{Esposito2010,Alipour2016,Strasberg2017,Campell2018,Strasberg2019,Rivas2020,Alipour2021,Landi2021}).
+For weak couplings between the open system and the environmental baths one can often model the behavior of the open system by a quantum Markov process which leads to physically well-founded definitions of thermodynamic quantities and to corresponding formulations of the first and second law of quantum thermodynamics \cite{Spohn1978,Lebowitz1978,Kosloff2013}.
+However, for strong system-environment couplings, structured environmental spectral densities or low temperatures these definitions are no longer legitimized, as non-Markovian dynamics and memory effects become relevant \cite{Breuer2016a,deVega2017} and the treatment through a Markovian master equation fails.
+Above all, the absence of a unique, physically justified prescription for the treatment of the interaction energy between system and heat baths, which is non-negligible in this context, leads to ambiguities in the definitions of thermodynamic quantities \cite{Alipour2016,Seifert2016}.

-Here, we propose a different strategy to develop a general theory for the quantum thermodynamics of open systems, which is valid for arbitrary system-environment couplings, temperatures and external driving fields.
+Here, we propose an alternative strategy to develop a general theory for the quantum thermodynamics of open systems, which is valid for arbitrary system-environment couplings, temperatures and driving fields.
 Our approach is based on the exact time-convolutionless quantum non-Markovian master equation for the open system, and on a general method of quantifying dissipation recently proposed by Hayden and Sorce \cite{Hayden2021}.
-According to the structure of the time-convolutionless master equation there is no unique decomposition of the generator of the master equation into a Hamiltonian contribution and a dissipator part, which is due to a large group of transformations leaving invariant the generator.
-The method of Ref.~\cite{Hayden2021} singles out a unique such decomposition characterized by a minimal size of the dissipator, which we therefore refer to as {\textit{principle of minimal dissipation}}.
-The application of this principle allows us to identify uniquely the contributions describing work and heat, and also entropy production.
+This method leads to a decomposition of the quantum master equation into coherent (reversible) and dissipative (irreversible) motion which is uniquely determined by a minimal size of the dissipator, which we therefore refer to as {\textit{principle of minimal dissipation}}.
+The application of this principle allows us to identify uniquely the contributions describing work and heat, to define entropy production and to formulate a first and second law of quantum thermodynamics.
+In addition we also discuss the connection between non-Markovian dynamics of the open system and the emergence of negative entropy production rates, a topical issue which has attracted a lot of interest recently \cite{Alipour2017,Campell2018,Strasberg2019,Rivas2020}.